Spring Cleaning for Your Resume

 Spring is in the air.
 It's the time of year when you wipe off the winter dust and let the sun shine in.
 Before you get all excited (yeah, right) about tackling the filth in your home, grab your resume and a pen.
 The first cleanup project this year should be your resume.
-Let an expert write you a job-winning resume and cover letter.

 Whoever says looks don't matter hasn't been out on the job search battlefield lately.
 You have to use every possible advantage to compete in today's job market.